detritusjs/client/README.md

 const token = '';
 const client = new ShardClient(token, {
   gateway: {
-    // This will tell Discord to fill our cache if any of our guilds are larger than the large threshold (250)
+    // This will tell our client to fill our Members cache on any of our guilds that are larger than the large threshold you pass in (default 250)
     loadAllMembers: true,
   },
 });